Another case of 'zombie deer' disease confirmed in B.C.'s Kootenays

 “The province is gathering data to help guide decisions and reduce the risk of the disease spreading.
 These measures are supported by First Nations, stakeholders and the broader hunting community,” the ministry added.

-Some have urged the government to undergo a cull as a precaution, including the B.C.
+Some have urged the government to undertake a cull as a precaution, including the B.C.
 Wildlife Federation, which said there are still hundreds of samples submitted by hunters in the province that are awaiting testing.

 The group said deer living in and around communities such as Cranbook and nearby Kimberley at a higher risk of spreading the illness.